mulesoft-assets/template-sfdc2wdayf-account2prospect-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Accounts and Prospects between Salesfoce and Workday.
+As a Salesforce admin I want to synchronize Accounts and Prospects between Salesforce and Workday.

-This Template should serve as a foundation for setting an online sync of Accounts from SalesForce instance to Prospects in Workday instance.
-Everytime there is a new Account or a change in an already existing one with type=Prospect, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Prospect in the target Workday instance.
+This Template should serve as a foundation for setting an online synchronization of Accounts from SalesForce instance to Prospects in Workday instance.
+Every time there is a new Account or a change in an already existing one with type=Prospect, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Prospect in the target Workday instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.